dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 - For SDK branches, we have the two commits that describe the two branches.
 These are equal at first, when we freshly snap the band branches.
 - For side-by-side folders, the situation isn’t much different with the two git trees for each of the band folders – `src/sdk/9.0.1xx` and `src/sdk/9.0.2xx`.
 These are also the same at first – only the parent tree representing the sdk folder is an object created after the snap.
--
-Once we change bar.txt, we’d get a new object for the file itself and then some other:
+- Once we change `bar.txt`, we’d get a new object for the file itself and then some other:

 - For SDK branches, we have the new git trees that describe the parent folders of the changed file leading up to the root of the repository (`/` → `src` → `sdk` → `foo`).
 - For side-by-side folders, the situation is again not much different – we get a new set of git trees describing the path from foo through the new `src/sdk/9.0.2xx`.